EKYCSolutions/ekyc-pass/README.md

 ![ekyc-logo](https://user-images.githubusercontent.com/81238558/175898415-4c0f508f-c2d5-4b3d-afba-f531551520d6.png)

-# Ekyc-Pass ( Performance Analysis In Sport )
+# EkycPASS ( Performance Analysis In Sport )

 ![](https://img.shields.io/badge/platform-python-blue)

 # 1. Project Description

-Ekyc-Pass allows you to run detection and extract analysis from the sport videos.
+EkycPASS allows you to run detection and extract analysis from the sport videos.

-Ekyc-Pass can :
+EkycPASS can :

 - Detect players and ball in the video
 - Transform the input video into from 3D view to 2D template